Key Takeaways

 What Prebiotics Do and How They're Different from Probiotics

 While probiotics introduce beneficial bacteria, prebiotics nourish the beneficial bacteria already in your system.
-Inulin, fructooligosaccharides (FOS), and resistant starch serve as preferred food sources for Lactobacillus and Bifidobacterium species, encouraging their growth over less beneficial microorganisms.
+Inulin, fructooligosaccharides (FOS), and resistant starch serve as preferred food sources for Lactobacillus and Bifidobacterium species, helping support their presence within the microbiome.

 Our Daily Probiotic includes inulin fiber from Jerusalem artichoke, providing immediate prebiotic support alongside live cultures.
-This synbiotic approach, combining probiotics and prebiotics, creates optimal conditions for bacterial establishment and long-term colonization.
+This synbiotic approach, combining probiotics and prebiotics, helps support a balanced microbial environment and the natural activity of beneficial bacteria.

 Real Prebiotic Foods for Pregnancy